travis-ci/docs-travis-ci-com/user/languages/python.md

 ## Running Python tests on multiple Operating Systems

-### Testing with Python 3.7 on Linux, macOS, and Windows
+Sometimes it is necessary to ensure that software works the same across multiple Operating Systems.
+This following `.travis.yml` file will execute parallel test runs on Linux, macOS, and Windows.

 ```yaml
 language: python            # this works for Linux but is an error on macOS or Windows